Chapter 9: Mathematics in High School, Grades Nine and Ten

 Exploring Changing Quantities n/a Circle relationships

-Taking Wholes Apart, Putting Parts Together Growth & decay Triangle congruence
+Taking Wholes Apart, Putting Parts Together Growth and decay Triangle congruence

 Taking Wholes Apart, Putting Parts Together n/a Transformations